pydata/compilers-webpage/index.md

 ##### Parakeet

-Parallelizing runtime compiler for numerical Python
+Parakeet is a runtime compiler for numerical Python.
+It creates specialized versions of a function for distinct input types and translates array expressions and NumPy library calls into data parallel operators.
+The current backend uses LLVM but GPU support is in the works.

 - [Website](https://github.com/iskandr/parakeet)